Does car insurance cover repairs for your vehicle?

 If your fellow motorist only carries the required state minimums, it may not cover all of the damage.
 Minimums vary by state, but in California, for example, the property damage requirement is a mere $5,000, which will most likely not get your car back on the road.

-If the other motorist is entirely uninsured or has low coverage levels, your collision coverage will cover the cost of repairing or replacing your vehicle.
+If the other motorist is entirely uninsured or has low coverage, your collision coverage will pay to repair or replace your vehicle.

 If you have it, you may also be able to use the uninsured/underinsured motorist property damage portion of your policy.
 This coverage kicks in to repair or replace your vehicle if the person who hit you is uninsured or not carrying enough coverage to fix your car.